 Ravensheugh sands an accidental find

 It was one of those ‘how on Earth did we not know about this place?’
 Moments.
-A HUGE stretch of golden sand and barely a soul around on a nice sunny day.
-This afternoon was no different, there were only a handful of other people dotted around the place – perfect.
+A HUGE stretch of golden sand and barely a soul around on a nice sunny day in East Lothian.
+This afternoon was no different, there were a handful of people there at most – perfect.

-    We enjoy a nice long walk and a paddle in the sea.
+We enjoyed a nice long walk and a paddle in the sea.
 The water was lovely and even verging on quite warm.

 This is the man, who when I met him back in the winter of 2007 wore a thin jacket and no hat or gloves throughout the winter months.
 Apparently, being a hardy Highlander he didn’t feel the cold.

 I remember early in 2008 sitting through our first ever Six Nations rugby match at Murrayfield together.
 Me a Murrayfield veteran wrapped up like an Arctic explorer and him in his little French Connection jacket that you could shoot peas through, bare hands and no hat – Brrrrrrr.